Master of Engineering in Management

-The master’s must be completed within one year full-time.
+The Master’s must be completed within 1 year full-time.
 Studies commence at the beginning of Semester 1 (usually February) each year.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.

 - For research into career destinations by qualification, visit Te Pōkai Tara | Universities New Zealand website.

 - Find out more about what you can do with a degree from UC.

 - Come along to an upcoming information event for prospective postgraduate students.